jacobbroughton/jacobbroughton/README.md

 ## Hi, i'm Jacob 👋
+### I'm a web developer at Lowe's Companies, Inc., and living in Charlotte, NC.

 4 years ago I started this journey of learning the ways of the web with a 'Full Stack Web Development' bootcamp at UNCC.